 The exceptions to this rehabilitation authority include: “Substantiated complaints wherein the offender attempted or engaged in quid pro quo behavior, sexual touching offenses where the offender was the superior in a superior-subordinate relationship, or substantiated complaints involving repeat offenders are not appropriate for rehabilitation.”
 However, even with rehabilitation opportunities, it appears the directive requires that findings of sexual harassment will result in a Soldier facing involuntary separation proceedings.

 Mitigating Risk to Soldiers careers and livelihood

 An experienced lawyer can assist the accused in mitigating risk to the accused.
-Soldiers should immediately seek legal counsel when under investigation for sexual harassment in the military.
+Soldiers should immediately seek legal counsel when under investigation for sexual harassment in the military or accused of another SHARP offense.
 An experienced attorney counsels the accused in how to response to investigators in a manner that protects their rights and doesn’t assist the investigators in making their case.
 Soldiers should never give any statements to investigating officers prior to speaking with a lawyer.
 Making a statement without proper guidance can either assist the investigator in making their case against the accused or risking an additional charge of making a false official statement.
 Additionally, the directive requires that if there is a perceived threat to the victim, the commanders will initiate a Military Protective Order.
 This makes it very essential for the accused to avoid contact with the alleged victim at all costs.
 Military law enforcement is also required to notify the appropriate civilian authorities of the MPO by entering the MPO into the National Crime Information Center (NCIC) Protective Order File.
 This means the record could follow a Soldier into the civilian world risking employment opportunities.